ksridhar-123/matrixLinkedList/README.md

 # matrixLinkedList
-Matrix data structure constructed using linked list
+A matrix data structure constructed using linked list to support matrix specific operations.